gatsbyjs/gatsby/docs/tutorial/part-one/index.md

 export default () => <div style={{ color: `blue` }}>Hello Gatsby!</div>
 ```

    Change the color to "pink".
-Then "tomato".
+Then to "tomato".

 2. Add some paragraph text.